xuhuihuang/mlchem/docs/index.rst

 "Machine Learning in Chemistry: A Data Centred, Hands-on Introductory Machine Learning Course for Undergraduate Students", Mingyi Xue, Bojun Liu, and Xuhui Huang, ChemRxiv, DOI:

-Abstract: Machine learning (ML) is rapidly reshaping the chemical sciences, with applications spanning molecular property prediction, chemical reaction design, molecular structure generation, and other data-driven discovery.
-With the growing integration of ML into chemical research, undergraduate chemistry students increasingly need training that bridges traditional chemical education with ML methods.
-Here we present Machine Learning in Chemistry (MLChem), an undergraduate-level course designed with a chemistry-first perspective to lower barriers to entry into ML while maintaining disciplinary relevance.
-This course introduces fundamental ML algorithms using chemical datasets, such as the small molecule solubility dataset and the peptide activity dataset.
-It progresses from traditional ML algorithms to neural networks, complemented by advanced modules on emerging topics such as reinforcement learning for retrosynthesis, ML-based force fields, deep learning for protein dynamics, and protein structure prediction.
-All source code, assignments, and lecture slides are publicly available through the course website.
-By combining chemical context with hands-on coding and exposure to frontier applications, MLChem equips undergraduate chemistry students with both conceptual foundations and practical skills, preparing them to participate in ML-driven chemical research.